fdb/slarg-website/researchers/map-researcher_name-bianca-baldi-researcher_flag-false-social_links-false-bio-bianca-baldi-is-a-south-african-artist-and-phd-researcher-based-in-brussels-in-her-work-she-deals-with-the-role-of-narrative-as-a-means-of-knowledge-pro.md

   fictional and historical contexts.
 She is interested in the staging of identity and history and explores these themes in photography, film, writing and publishing, which she often combines in the exhibition format as installations.
-She is doing a Phd in the arts at Sint Lucas Antwerpen / ARIA (University of Antwerp), called "*Play-White: Racial Passing and Embodied Images."*'
+She is doing a Phd in the arts at Sint Lucas Antwerpen (KdG) / ARIA (University of Antwerp), called "Play-White: Racial Passing and Embodied Images."'
 image_researcher:
   - https://ucarecdn.com/cf70cfe0-5e04-4d6d-b659-77b229c5b7ad/
 email: Bianca.baldi@kdg.be